-Man Shoots Himself in Front of White House
+Man Shoots and Kills Himself in Front of White House

-A man shot himself in front of the north fence of the White House just after noon on Saturday, according to the U.S. Secret Service.
-No security personnel had to fire their weapons in response, and there were no other reported injuries.
-The identity and condition of the man, who suffered a single gunshot wound, are not yet known.
+A man shot and killed himself in front of the north fence of the White House just before noon on Saturday, according to the U.S. Secret Service.
+The Washington Post reports that he fired several shots while standing in a crowd of more than one hundred people, according to witnesses at the scene.
+He did not appear to fire at the White House, and no one else was injured in the shooting.
+No security personnel had to fire their weapons in response.

+The identity of the man, who suffered a single gunshot wound, has not been made public.
+D.C.
+Metro Police are apparently working to notify his family.
+It’s not clear if he died outside the White House, or later.

-Personnel at the White House sheltered in place after the shooting was reported.
+Personnel inside the White House sheltered in place after the shooting, while tourists outside fled in a panic:

 President Trump and his wife Melania were not at the White House at the time, having traveled to Mar-a-Lago on Friday.
 They are scheduled to return to Washington for the annual Gridiron Club dinner on Saturday night.

 This is a developing news story and this post has been updated throughout.